-International Tolerance Day is a precious time for people to minimize the hate and discrimination among societies.
+International Tolerance Day is a precious time for people to minimize hate and discrimination in societies.
 Injustice, discrimination, and violence are common forms of intolerance.

 States should legislate for equality and basic human rights for the promotion of tolerance and non-violence.
-Education is an important tool to pave the path for these desired results.
+Education is an important tool to pave the path to these desired results.